United States v. Shi: Incident and capture of the Full Means II

-A national of the People's Republic of China, Shi Lei (施雷), the cook of the Full Means II (富明二號), a Taiwanese fishing vessel registered in the Republic of the Seychelles and owned by Taipei-based FCF Fishery Company (豐群水產股份有限公司), had been demoted to deckhand.
-He had demanded to go home to China but was refused.
-In retaliation, he stabbed and killed Captain Chen Chung-She (陳忠社 (Chén Zhōngshè)) and first mate Li Da Feng (李大豐) when the ship was sailing in international waters off the coast of Hawaii on March 14, 2002.
+The incident occurred on March 14, 2002, aboard the Full Means II (富明二號), a Taiwanese fishing vessel registered in the Republic of the Seychelles and owned by Taipei-based FCF Fishery Company (豐群水產股份有限公司), while in international waters off the coast of Hawaii.
+Shi Lei (施雷), a 21-year-old Chinese sailor serving as the cook of the vessel, was demoted to deckhand by the Taiwanese Captain Chen Chung-She (陳忠社 (Chén Zhōngshè)).
+Shi had demanded to go home to China but was refused and allegedly beaten.
+In retaliation, he stabbed and killed Captain Chen on the bridge.
+Afterwards, Shi also fatally injured Chinese first mate Li Da Feng (李大丰), who told the rest of the crew what happened before dying twelve hours later.
+Shi alleged that both Chen and Li had previously harassed and repeatedly beaten him.
+Fellow crew stated that while Shi was regularly beaten, he also had a history of unsanitary cooking and often slacked off altogether.

 After killing the men, Shi ordered the second mate to "drive the ship," and ordered the other crewmembers to throw the captain's body overboard.
 He allegedly stated that he would kill anyone who disobeyed him and refused to let his crewmates use the radio.
 He controlled the ship for two days, setting a course for China and threatening to scuttle the vessel if his instructions were not obeyed.

 On March 16, 2002, the crew overpowered Shi, and imprisoned him in a storage compartment.
 The crew then set a course for Hawaii, but did not contact FCF, apparently because none of them knew how to operate the radio.
 FCF notified the U.S. Coast Guard that its ship was missing, as the company had not heard from the ship for several days, and asked the Coast Guard to help find it.

-Five days after Shi had seized the ship, a Coast Guard cutter Kiska intercepted the ship approximately 60 miles from Hilo, Hawaii.
+Five days after Shi had seized the ship, Coast Guard cutter Kiska intercepted the ship approximately 60 miles from Hilo, Hawaii.
+Although rough waters prevented direct contact between the ships, two crewmen jumped overboard to deliver a letter summarizing the situation.
 Over the next two days, Shi, who was still imprisoned by the crew in the storage compartment, spoke to a Coast Guard officer and admitted to having killed the two men.
 FBI agents then boarded the ship and arrested Shi.
 He was arrested for violating 18 U.S.C. §2280, which prohibits acts of violence that endanger maritime navigation.